-By 1919, despite expanding to ice cream, the company was in financial trouble and in risk of closing their doors forever.
+By 1919, despite expanding to ice cream, the company was in financial trouble and in risk of closing its doors forever.
 The board decided to hire a 23-year-old former school teacher to redirect the company and make them profitable.
 E.F.
-Kruse suggested expanding their ice cream production which made the company successful again within months.
-Pretty impressive that he saved the entire company, I was barely paying my rent when I was 23, and it was definitely for the best no one put a company's entire future in my hands.
+Kruse suggested expanding their ice cream production, which made the company successful again within months.
+Pretty impressive that he saved the entire company, I was barely paying my rent when I was 23, and it was definitely for the best no one put a company's full future in my hands.

 Read More: The 10 Most Charming Small Towns in Texas

-Today the Blue Bell headquarters are still located at The Little Creamery in Brenham where they help produce over 60 ice cream flavors.
+Today the Blue Bell headquarters are still located at The Little Creamery in Brenham, where they help produce over 60 ice cream flavors.
 You can even visit them.
 Stop by to grab a scoop at their ice cream parlor and then watch how they make their delicious ice cream from the observation deck.
 You can also stop by their other visiting center in Sylacauga, Alabama.
-They also have an ice cream parlor, country store and an observation area.
-Blue Bell has become not only a Texas staple but a beloved southern brand in general that will undoubtedly continue making its delicious products for years to come.
+They also have an ice cream parlor, a country store, and an observation area.
+Blue Bell ice cream products have become a staple in every Texans freezer and a beloved southern brand, in general, that will undoubtedly continue making its delicious frozen desserts for years to come.